Drink Driving Offence – Consume intoxicating liquor while accompanying a learner driver 49C

 If you have been charged with consuming intoxicating liquor while accompanying a learner driver, you may also be charged with one of the other accompanying driver offences.
 Section 3AA(1)(d) deems an accompanying licensed driver to be “in charge of a motor vehicle” even when they are not driving themselves, but accompanying a learner.
 Therefore, you may contravene a drink driving provision under s 49(1) as if you were the driver.

 However, the penalty for an accompanying drink driving offence is different to those normally found under s 49(1).
-If you are stopped and found to be consuming alcohol while accompanying a learner driver, you will be fined 10 penalty units pursuant to s 49C.
-If you otherwise offend against one of the other drink driving provisions under s 49(1), you will be liable to a maximum fine of 5 penalty units (see s 49(3AA)).
+If you are stopped and found to be consuming alcohol while accompanying a learner driver, there is a maximum fine of 10 penalty units applicable, pursuant to s 49C.

 Drink Driving Defence Elements: